 Dave Parker is one of just 87 players in MLB history with over 10,000 plate appearances (his total of 10,184 is the 77th most).
 Of those 87 players, 46 played primarily left field, right field, at first base, or DH, positions where premium offensive production is expected from a Hall of Famer.
 (Note: because he played more than 50% of his career games at first base, Ernie Banks is one of these 46).
 Among those 46, Parker’s 10,184 PA are the 40th most.

 • Among those 46 1B, LF, RF, or DH with 10,000 PA, Parker’s 2,712 career hits are 33rd out of those 46.
 Considering that he’s 40th in PA, being 33rd in hits means he’s outperforming, so that’s good.
 Additionally, the Cobra’s 1,493 RBI rank 27th.
-That’s good too.
+That’s good, too.

-• Regarding the hit total, one of the problems at looking solely at hit totals is that it penalizes players who had high on-base percentages (due to their propensity to take walks).
+• Regarding the hit total, one of the problems with looking solely at hit totals is that it penalizes players who had high on-base percentages (due to their propensity to take walks).
 If you look at total “times on base” (including walks, hit batsmen, and reaching on an error), Parker’s total of 3,560 is 2nd to last among these 46 corner outfielders, first sackers, or designated hitters.
 The player behind him?
 Bill Buckner, who never got remotely close to the Hall of Fame.

 • The result of not getting on base as much is that you don’t score as many runs.
 Parker’s 1,272 runs scored are tied (with Tony Perez) for the 3rd fewest.
 Only Rusty Staub and Buckner scored fewer.